ThinkCentre: A55

 In January 2007, the ThinkCentre A55 small-form-factor desktop was announced by Lenovo.
 The A55 was approximately 64% smaller than Lenovo's traditional tower desktops and 25% smaller than Lenovo's traditional small desktops.
 In September 2007, Lenovo announced the ultra-small-form-factor A61e.

 Also in September 2007, two new M Series desktops were announced: the M57 and M57p.

 A58 and M58e

 In March 2009, two small, low-cost desktops were announced by Lenovo: the ThinkCentre A58 and the ThinkCentre M58e.
 The A58 desktop was designed for small and medium businesses, while the M58e was designed for medium-sized and large enterprises.
 The desktops were made available in both tower and small form-factor versions.

-Environmental certifications

-In March 2008, the ultra-small M57 and M57p desktops were announced.
-This was because the M57 and M57p were the first desktops from any manufacturer to receive a GREENGUARD certification.
-The desktops were also rated by EPEAT Gold and Energy Star 4.0, and were the first ThinkCentre desktops to feature post-consumer recycled content.
-The noise levels of the desktops were also low – at 4.0bels or lower.

-In October 2008, the M58 and M58p desktops were announced.
-One of the key features of the desktop was a ThinkVantage Technology called Power Manager, allowing users to remotely control the PC's electricity use.
-The desktops were available in tower, SFF, and USFF.